 Hulita Koloi: Malaloi

-Malaloi by Hulita Koloi was originally presented as a monumental sculpture comprising a scaffold-like structure and 139 concrete-dipped garments donated by the artist’s family and wider Pacific community.
+Malaloi was initially presented as a monumental sculpture comprising a scaffold-like structure and 139 concrete-dipped garments donated by Koloi’s family and the wider Pacific community.
 Concrete separates people from the land.
-At this smaller-scale, presented in Te Uru’s window, Malaloi speaks directly to the urban environment, to the effects of industrialisation and capitalism within Pacific communities, and the shared responsibility of humanity, past, present and future, to tread lightly.
+At this smaller scale, presented in Te Uru’s window, Malaloi speaks directly to the urban environment and the effects of industrialisation and capitalism within Pacific communities.
+Whilst Malaloi can also be seen as a celebration of the collective and individual efforts of Pacific peoples representing themselves, ultimately, it speaks of the shared responsibility of humanity, past, present and future, to tread lightly.

 22 August - 16 November 2022